J-RodShow44/Pacmen/README.md

 Pacmen Exercise is a project that shows 'pacman' objects moving across the screen.
 This is accomplish by controlling thee browser DOM to manimulate pacman image tags to toggle images and change their direction.

-How to Run: Download the PacMan1-4.png images along with pacmen.js and PacMen.html and run the PacMen.html file in your browser.
+How to Run: Click the link above or download the PacMan1-4.png images along with pacmen.js and PacMen.html and run the PacMen.html file in your browser.

 Future Improvements:
-1) Creeate and actual pacman game!
+1) Create and actual pacman game!
   a) Add points
   b) Add ghosts
   c) Add arrow controls to the images